MohsenBakhtiari1186/basicWebMap/README.md

 # basicWebMap
-A basic web map for test that shows the coordinates
+A basic web map for test that when user clicks any where on map a prompt shows the coordinates